aer0ss/aerofs/docker/ship/README.md

         ...
       }

-- `POST /latest-tag/{registry}` checks for updates.
-It pulls the "latest" Loader image from the given registry and returns the tag specified by the Loader's tag file.
-The result can be retrieved using `GET /latest-tag`.
-Status code 202 Accepted is returned on success.
+- `GET /tags/latest`

-- `GET /latest-tag/{registry}` returns the status of the last `POST /latest-tag`.
+- `GET /tags/latest/{registry}` returns the latest tag available in the given registry.
-It replies with one of the following responses:

-      202: { "status": "pulling" }

-      201: {
-        "status": "done",
-        "latest": "v1.2.3"
-      }

-      500: {
-        "status": "error",
-        "error": "unable to reach host"
-      }

-  It returns an error if `POST /latest-tag` has not been invoked since the last boot.
+If the registry field is absent, the current registry is queried.

-- `POST /images/{registry}/{tag}` pulls all the application images of the given tag from the given registry.
+- `POST /images/pull/{registry}` pulls all the application images of the given tag from the given registry.
 The list of the images is retrieved from the Loader image of the given tag.
 Status code 202 Accepted is returned on success.

-- `GET /images/{registry}/{tag}` returns the status of the last `POST /images`.
+- `GET /images/pull/{registry}` returns the status of the last `POST /images/pull`.
 It replies with one of the following responses:

       202: { "status": "pulling" }